adamg421/MT_Wk3_logistic_growth/README.md

   ![Screenshot 2024-12-11 at 22 48 04](https://github.com/user-attachments/assets/c680d779-3356-4b44-a497-cd5aad636523)

    When t is large (approximated to t>2500) and the population size is constant, the estimate for the intercept gives the carrying capacity (K).
-This is demostrated by the following equation:
+This is demonstrated by the following equation:

    $$
 N(t) = K + 0 \times t